emoy-kim/DistanceTransformOnGPU/README.md

 # Distance Transform on GPU

-This code is based on [1], and is refactored and modified for C++ code including parallel processing.
+This code is based on [1], and refactored and modified for C++ code including parallel processing.

 [1] A General Algorithm for Computing Distance Transforms in Linear Time (2002)
 #